The International School Eindhoven

 ISE and Brainport Eindhoven

 Brainport Eindhoven is famed for developing innovative technologies, bringing together a great number of IT companies and organizations in all sorts and sizes that work on the latest technologies and perform ground-breaking research.
 This high concentration of multinational and start-up companies attracts many expatriates from around the world.
 We provide excellent education to the children of international knowledge workers and we are the social and cultural centre for parents.
 We offer a school campus where children from all walks of life feel challenged and supported.
-By providing strong education opportunities, ISE supports the region to attract and retain a highly educated workforce.
+By providing strong education opportunities, the ISE supports the region to attract and retain a highly educated workforce.
 We focus on technological innovation and environmental sustainability (for the students) and provide educational, cultural and sporting opportunities for our students.
 We aim to help the expatriate families integrate into local life in Eindhoven.

 Finally…